 Being under “shelter at home” orders has given me a new perspective on the many freedoms I have taken for granted.
-It seems like overnight; the world has “closed” its streets, shops, cafes, parks, beaches, and even our public lands.
+It seems like overnight the world has “closed” its streets, shops, cafes, parks, beaches, and even our public lands.
 When I do venture out for essentials, the atmosphere is filled with fear behind masked faces.

 Liberties I took for granted

-I have a deeper appreciation for being able to attend church services, go to a ballgame, eat junk food at the state fair, rock out to a live concert, enjoy a theatrical performance….what once were ”normal” activities were taken for granted.
+This unique time in history has given me a deeper appreciation of my liberty for being able to attend church services, go to a ballgame, eat junk food at the state fair, rock out to a live concert, enjoy a theatrical performance….what once were ”normal” activities I realize were taken for granted.

 Freedom of the outdoors

 My grandchildren need to enjoy friends and school activities.
 Folks need to go back to work.
 I want to be free to hug family and friends.
 I need to go back to my church and worship with fellow believers.
-I need to camp in this nation’s beautiful parks and lands.
+I long to camp in this nation’s beautiful parks and lands.

 It is easy to focus on loss, fear, protests, and bad news.
 Our reaction to this unseen enemy can rip our country apart OR we can choose to come together to focus on hope, helping our neighbors, practice random acts of kindness, and most of all prayer.
 These things we can do, despite the many things we cannot do.